BradleyEdelman/Raspberry-Pi-Baby-Monitor/README.md

 # Raspberry Pi Baby Monitor

-**Latest Version: v1.1.0**
+**Latest Version: v1.2.0**
-➡ Added LED control for manual and automatic lighting based on ambient light detection.
+-> Added off-network streaming option (not on same wifi network as rpi) using CloudFlare

 ## Overview
 This project describes a cost-effective and customizable baby monitor using a Raspberry Pi.
 Cost effectiveness is a relative term, depending on which store-bought option you are looking at :), but I was able to source the parts for ~160 CHF (including shipping in and to CH).
 I also dont currently have access to a soldering iron, so the parts I sourced are completely plug-and-play.
-For now, I'm building into the monitor support for live video streaming (url), infrared night vision, and hopefully dynamic control of an IR LED based on ambient light detection.
-In the future, I think it would be fun to expand this to include real-time behavioral classification (edge AI), and to stream to an open-source app with push notifications.
+For now, I'm building into the monitor support for live video streaming, infrared night vision, and hopefully dynamic control of an IR LED for nights.
+The video stream can naturally be accessed on devices connected to the same Wi-Fi as the Raspberry Pi, but also from public and poassword-protected URLs - this is a good option for grandparents and family in other states/countries.
+This also makes the device more versatile for other uses such as security cameras at vacation homes, workplaces, etc.

+In the future, I think it would be fun to expand this to include real-time behavioral or object classification (edge AI).
 I'm sure the baby will be too big for these features to be useful by the time I get them up and running, but why not dream!

 ## Features (as desired)
-- **Live Video Streaming**: View the video feed from a web browser on a computer or smart phone.
+- **Live Wi-Fi Video Streaming**: View the video feed from a web browser accessed on the same Wi-Fi network as the Pi.
+- **Secure Domain Streaming**: View the video feed from a public domain on any continent (password protected).
 - **Night Vision Support**: Use an IR camera module and IR LED for low-light environments (sleep time).
 - **Dynamic Lighting**: Turn on/off IR LED turns manually or connect it to a light sensor for automatic adjustments.